DORSET WEDDING GUIDE

 Guest availability: Good early in the month, then more mixed as Christmas gets closer.

-Booking pressure: Low for most of December, but New Year’s Eve tends to books very early.
+Booking pressure: Low for most of December, but New Year’s Eve tends to book very early.

 From a photography point of view, three seasonal shifts matter more than most.